 The region is located directly at the western connection to Central Region and on map sheet 122.
-This region is intended for model verification of earth observation (EO) and remote sensing (RS).
+This region is intended for model verification of spaceborne and drone-based Earth Observation (EO).
 The EO shall first provide indications of possible magnesite mineralization, which will subsequently be searched for.